 International and Unique

-Because CCA is not a bilingual school, students entering First grade through 11th grade must demonstrate a proficiency and fluency in writing, speaking and reading English.
+Due to the fact that CCA is not a bilingual school, students entering First grade through 11th grade must demonstrate a proficiency and fluency in writing, speaking and reading English.
 CCA does not admit new students into the 12th grade.
 Students in K4 and K5 may be admitted with a certain level of limitation in English usage.
 The Spanish language is taught to students in all grade levels.

-CCA does admit students with various religious preferences although students and parents must be willing to participate in all aspects of the Christian school program.
+CCA admits students with various religious preferences although students and parents must be willing to participate in all aspects of the Christian school program.
 Parents and students do sign an agreement that they will adhere to and follow the Code of Conduct and understand that Crossroads Christian Academy functions under a Biblical Worldview.

 Faculty, Program, Facilities

 CCA shares facilities with Crossroads Bible Church.
 Although the property is relatively small the school is still able to provide a 25-station computer lab, an art room, music room, guidance office, an outdoor cafeteria, playground, covered gym area, a science lab and a small elementary library.
-All the classrooms are well equipped and air-conditioned.
+All the classrooms are well-equipped and air-conditioned.

 The school is registered with the appropriate governmental agencies and has tax-exempt status in Panama.
 The school is governed by a seven to nine board members that is self- perpetuating.
 The board’s role is to assure that the vision of CBC, for the school, is maintained.
 The Board also develops the strategic plan and defines operational policies.
 The selection of the Chairman of the school board is done by the Elder Board of CBC.
 The school board is structured according to the policy governance model and is responsible for one employee, the Head of School.